Joint Estimation of Properties of the Lunar Subsurface and Galactic Foregrounds with LuSEE-Night: Analysis

 where $k_B$ is the Boltzmann constant, $Z_{ant}$ is the impedance of the LuSEE-Night antenna, $\gamma = \frac{Z_{rec}}{|Z_{ant}+Z_{rec}|}$ is a coupling factor, $Z_{rec}=\frac{1}{i\omega C + \frac{1}{R}}$ is the impedance of the receiver circuit, $C=0$F is the front-end capacitance, and $R=10^6 \Omega$ is the front-end resistance.
 The antenna impedance $Z_{ant}$ comes from Ansys HFSS simulations for varying dielectric profiles of the lunar subsurface.

 The presence and properties of the subsurface affect both the beam pattern and the antenna impedance.
-Since the antenna impedance enters in the relation between antenna temperature and the observed voltage power spectrum, we \emph{cannot distinguish between the two effects}.
+Since the antenna impedance enters in the relation between antenna temperature and the observed voltage power spectral density, we \emph{cannot distinguish between the two effects}.

 Figure~\ref{fig:mock_data_psd} plots an example of the simulated voltage power spectral densities of each of the four LuSEE-Night monopoles for a given set of subsurface and foreground parameters.
-While we assume a smooth power-law form for the sky spectrum (an approximation that likely breaks down below $\sim10$ MHz due to free–free absorption), the dominant spectral structure in the simulated LuSEE-Night signal arises near the $\sim30$ MHz resonance peak (Figure~\ref{fig:mock_data_psd}).
-Consequently, even if the galactic foreground model is imperfect, the distinctive chromatic structure introduced by the subsurface should remain identifiable, enabling joint constraints on both the lunar dielectric properties and the spectral structure of the galaxy.
-In Section~\ref{sec:model_fitting}, we construct a emulator of the voltage power spectral density and we perform joint Bayesian inference of subsurface and foreground parameters.
+While we assume a smooth power law form for the sky spectrum (an approximation that likely breaks down below $\sim10$ MHz due to free–free absorption), the dominant spectral structure in the simulated LuSEE-Night signal arises near the $\sim30$ MHz resonance peak (Figure~\ref{fig:mock_data_psd}).
+Consequently, even if the Galactic foreground model is imperfect, the distinctive chromatic structure introduced by the subsurface should remain identifiable, enabling joint constraints on both the lunar dielectric properties and the spectral structure of the galaxy.
+In Section~\ref{sec:model_fitting}, we construct an emulator of the voltage power spectral density and we perform joint Bayesian inference of subsurface and foreground parameters.